shxdow/shxdow.github.io/_posts/2019-04-20-appreciating-fiction.md

 I genuinely feel I should not be the person writing this article, but I wish I was told the following earlier.
-Up until very recent times, I was completely unable to bear the thought of reading fiction (except few notable exceptions [1]).
+Up until very recent times, I was completely unable to bear the thought of reading fiction (except few notable exceptions[^1]).
 As it is often the case, its not reading per se that is unpleasant, but rather the frustration that arises from a lack of interest or a daunting read.
 This article is not geared towards people who for whatever reason have to read a book.
 If that is the case I fear I may not be of